Help Finding Tower Garden and Harvest Wall Grants

-Tower Gardens and Harvest Walls are a great way to teach math, English, and science in a classroom.
+Tower Gardens are a great way to teach math, English, science, and even life skills in a classroom.
 But growing their own food right in their classroom will also teach kids healthy eating habits.
 Many funding organizations are interested in helping kids learn to eat better.

-The first place to start to locate grants for a Tower Garden or Harvest Wall is with your school administration.
+The first place to start to locate grants for a Tower Garden with your school administration.
 Let your principal know that you’d like to seek funding for a soil-less gardening system in your classroom.
 Your principal may know of other teachers in your school who could use one.
 He or she might also check with school system administration for help locating and writing a grant.
-Administration might know of other schools in your system that would benefit from having Tower Gardens or Harvest Walls in classrooms.
+Administration might know of other schools in your system that would benefit from having Tower Gardens in classrooms.
 It can be easier to receive funding if school administration is involved and more than just one system is requested.

 Colorado Foundations